cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

-While it would require an informed and persistent attacker to launch a highly expensive attack to reduce security to anything much below 100 bits of security, we see this possbility as something that may result in problems in the future.
+While it would require an informed and persistent attacker to launch a highly expensive attack to reduce security to anything much below 100 bits of security, we see this possibility as something that may result in problems in the future.
 Therefore, all of our ciphersuites in {{ciphersuites}} come with a minimum group instantiation corresponding to 196 bits of security.
 This would require an adversary to launch a minimum of Q = 2^(68) queries to reduce security to 128